Skip to main content

 Flow-Mediated Dilation FMD

 Flow-Mediated Dilation is a non-invasive ultrasound technique that directly assesses endothelial function.
 It is considered a gold standard for measuring vascular reactivity.
-The test involves measuring the diameter of the brachial artery in your upper arm, then temporarily inflating a cuff to restrict blood flow.
+The test involves measuring the diameter of the brachial artery in your upper arm, then temporarily inflating a blood pressure cuff to restrict blood flow.

 Upon release of the cuff, the resulting surge of blood, or reactive hyperemia, stimulates the endothelium to produce nitric oxide, causing the artery to dilate.
 A healthy, responsive endothelium will produce a significant dilation, measured as a percentage increase from the baseline diameter.
 An improvement in the FMD percentage following a hormonal optimization protocol is a direct, functional confirmation that the endothelium’s capacity to produce and respond to nitric oxide has been restored.